Beyond Independent Genes: Learning Module-Inductive Representations for Single-Cell Gene Perturbation Prediction: Experiments

 \textbf{Effectiveness of specific modules.} ~\cref{table:cluster_encoding} summarizes the ablation results for different clustering and encoding strategies under the Norman additive setting.
 With the GCAE encoder fixed, \textbf{GRC} clustering outperforms balanced K-means and the unordered baseline, yielding a \textbf{5.2\%} and \textbf{1.5\%} gain in $\rho \Delta$ and $\text{ACC}\Delta$, respectively.
 This underscores GRC's superior ability to integrate functional similarities and PPI networks into precise module assignments.
 Furthermore, when GRC clustering is fixed, our GCAE significantly surpasses the standard Transformer, with $\rho \Delta$ and ACC$\Delta$ increasing by \textbf{1.8\%} and \textbf{1.1\%}.
 These results indicate that GCAE more effectively captures high-order inter-module dependencies.

-\cref{table:cluster_stra} further ablates the \textbf{cluster balancing} strategy used in our chunk-wise perceiver attention.
-Unbalanced K-means forms highly skewed clusters (1--1812 genes per cluster), leading to attention dilution in large clusters and signal loss in small ones; while soft OT constraints partially mitigate this issue, our balanced OT clustering enforces near-uniform cluster sizes ($\sim$64 genes), ensuring equal attention capacity per chunk and preserving minority gene signals, which yields a \textbf{3.3\%} improvement in $\rho_\Delta^\mathrm{D}$.
-Overall, the synergy between GRC and GCAE achieves the highest performance across all metrics, validating our structural design.
+\cref{table:cluster_stra} further ablates the clustering strategy and biological priors used in scBIG.
+Balanced OT clustering clearly outperforms unbalanced K-means by enforcing near-uniform chunk sizes, which assigns comparable attention capacity to each gene module and better preserves minority gene signals, improving $\rho_\Delta^\mathrm{D}$ from 0.7765 to 0.8230.
+We also test Update by Pert, a perturbation-adaptive strategy that updates clusters based on perturbation prediction feedback.
+Its inferior performance suggests that stable GRC-induced modules offer a more reliable structural prior than repeatedly adapting clusters to individual perturbations.
+Moreover, removing PPI mainly hurts DEG-sensitive prediction, reducing $\rho_\Delta^\mathrm{D}$ from 0.8230 to 0.7988, whereas removing GeneCompass embeddings primarily weakens global prediction, decreasing $\rho_\Delta$ from 0.8496 to 0.8326.
+These results show that GRC clustering, PPI structure, and GeneCompass embeddings provide complementary gains and jointly support the robustness of scBIG.

 \textbf{Effectiveness of biological regularization and constraints.} As shown in \cref{table:bioloss_performance,table:loss_weight}, both biological losses are necessary and complementary.
 Using either $\mathcal{L}_{\text{corr}}$ or $\mathcal{L}_{\text{pathway}}$ alone yields moderate gains over the vanilla baseline, while jointly optimizing them achieves the best overall performance, with a \textbf{3.1\%} improvement in $\rho\Delta$ and a \textbf{2.7\%} gain in $\rho\Delta^{\mathrm{D}}$.
 Notably, this trend holds across metrics, suggesting the two terms regularize distinct but complementary aspects of perturbation responses.
 Moreover, the weight sweep in \cref{table:loss_weight} shows that over-emphasizing either term degrades accuracy---especially on strongly DE genes---whereas the optimum occurs when $\lambda_{\text{corr}}$ and $\lambda_{\text{pathway}}$ are balanced.
-This clearly indicates that correlation alignment and pathway-informed transport regularize the model at different granularities.
+This clearly indicates that correlation alignment and pathway-informed transport regularize the model at different granularities, jointly improving module-level coordination and pathway-level fidelity.